rpa-helpers/electron-java/README.md

     var d = java.newDouble(3.14);

+## newFloat

 <a name="javaNewFloat" >

 *java.newFloat(val)**

 Creates a new java float.
-This is needed to force javascript's number to a float to call some methods.
+This is needed to force JavaScript's number to a float to call some methods.

 __Arguments__